 San Bernardino alle Ossa

-From the exterior there’s nothing to suggest there’s anything of interest or unusual about this typical Lombard Gothic church, but as you walk through the main entrance and down a short corridor you will discover the hauntingly beautiful ossuary chapel which contains hundreds of human skulls and bones arranged in complex designs and patterns.
+From the exterior there’s nothing to suggest there’s anything of interest or unusual about this typical Lombard Gothic church, but as you walk through the main entrance and down a short corridor you will discover the hauntingly beautiful ossuary chapel, which contains hundreds of human skulls and bones arranged in complex designs and patterns.

 It is a truly astonishing artistic display of baroque design with the bones creating religious symbols such as crosses on the walls and decorative motifs that lead one’s eye up to the celling.
 The intricate design is thought to be the work of local monks and dates back to the time of the ossuary’s reconstruction in 1750, (which took place after the bell tower of the nearby Basilica di Santo Stefano Maggiore collapsed onto the vault due to a fire).